openwns/documentation/usersGuide/modules/dll/wimac/experiment1.rst

    $ ./openwns-dbg

-If everything works right, the logging output of the simulation is printed (consisting of the simulation time, the module, the FU and the output), until the simulation time reaches 1.1 seconds and the simulation ends with
+If everything works right, the logging output of the simulation is printed (consisting of the simulation time, the module, and the output), until the simulation time reaches 1.1 seconds and the simulation ends with

 .. code-block:: bash

    wns::simulator::Application: shutdown complete

+Have a look at the output of the traffic source and sink ``CONST``.
+How many packts were generated, how many were successfully received?

 After this test, the simulations can be run one-by-one using the ``simcontrol.py`` script:

 .. code-block:: bash

-   $ ./simcontrol.py --execute-locally --restrict-state=NotQueued
+   $ ./simcontrol.py --execute-locally
    Executing scenario with id: 1
    Executing scenario with id: 2
    Executing scenario with id: 3